Rafnuss-PostDoc/BMM/readme.md

 Bird Migration Modelling is a research project which aims at modeling the spatio-temporal patterns of nocturnal bird migration using weather radars.
 The main website of this project is [bmm.raphaelnussbaumer.com](https://bmm.raphaelnussbaumer.com/).
 All publications and update of the project are available on [ResearchGate](https://www.researchgate.net/project/Bird-Migration-Modelling-BMM).

-This repository is divided by projects
+This repository is divided in the following projects

-## Project 1 `/2016/`: A Geostatistical Approach to Estimate High Resolution Nocturnal Bird Migration Densities from a Weather Radar Network.
+## Project 1: `/2016/`
 The first project focuses on developing a geostatisctial model to interpolate bird densities at high resolution.

-**Introduction:**
-Interactive presentation of the methodology [rafnuss-postdoc.github.io/BMM/2016](https://rafnuss-postdoc.github.io/BMM/2016)
+Interactive presentation of the methodology is presented at [rafnuss-postdoc.github.io/BMM/2016](https://rafnuss-postdoc.github.io/BMM/2016)

 **Presentation:**
 > Space-time interpolation of nocturnal bird migration.
 Raphaël Nussbaumer, Lionel Benoit, Grégoire Mariethoz, Felix Liechti, Baptiste  Schmid. *BOU 2019*.
 Warwick University.
 DOI: [10.13140/RG.2.2.11249.53605](https://doi.org/10.13140/RG.2.2.11249.53605).